MicrosoftDocs/win32/desktop-src/DirectShow/capture-method.md

 ---
-Description: The Capture method captures a still image from the video frame when the MSWebDVD object is in windowless mode. ms.assetid: 704e64ef-3593-403c-8ecf-625fb4983882
+description: The Capture method captures a still image from the video frame when the MSWebDVD object is in windowless mode. ms.assetid: 704e64ef-3593-403c-8ecf-625fb4983882
 title: Capture Method
 ms.topic: reference